nicholasvoltani/nicholasvoltani.github.io/content/20260209 Capital and Category Theory (Espaço Comum de Organizações).md

 ```

 # Recap
-Given a domain $D$ of objects, we say there is an exchangeability function $e: D \times D \to T$ which evaluates the "similarity" between two "commodities" in $D$, which is given in a Heyting algebra.
+Given a domain $D$ of objects, we say there is an exchangeability function $e: D \times D \to T$ which evaluates the "similarity" between two "commodities" in $D$, which is given in a [[Heyting Algebra]].

 [Mentions **William Lawvere**'s work on Dialectical Logic!]